Expanding the possibilities

 In the middle of a bustling 11-day Festival, how do we take a break?

-Summer Break is a tender gesture towards the Festival’s artists and audiences, and our way to address personal and collective mental health and physical well-being in our communities.
+Summer Break programming focuses on embodied approaches and community gathering.
+It is a tender gesture towards the Festival’s artists and audiences, and our way to address personal and collective mental health and physical well-being in our communities.

 We invite you to take a break with us.